 Call One of Our Lawyers Today

-Khan Law Firm is a leader in Washington in car accident law.
+Khan Law Firm is a reputable advocate for auto collision injuries in Seattle.
 Our lawyers have aggressively negotiated tough settlements on behalf of our clients, and we are never afraid to go into court and bring a lawsuit to get our clients what they are entitled to.

 If you were injured, give us a call.
 We offer free consultation to members of the public.